 The bill also amends sections 110.114 and 112.171 to clarify that deductions made under the automatic enrollment arrangement are considered authorized by the employee.
-It specifies that counties, municipalities, and other political subdivisions can adopt such arrangements for their deferred compensation programs, but these must receive legislative approval.
-The effective date for the act is set for July 1, 2025.
+It removes the requirement for the concurrence of the Department of Financial Services for certain deductions and makes technical changes to the language.
+The act is set to take effect on July 1, 2025, and allows counties, municipalities, and other political subdivisions to adopt similar automatic enrollment arrangements for their deferred compensation programs, contingent upon legislative approval.

 Statutes affected: H 985 Filed: 112.215, 110.114, 112.171